rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-setup/index.markdown

 the button needs to be remapped in both layers to be able to have a shift-like behavior.)

-When I have left alt pressed, the keypad layer is active, and all the keys on the keyboard now perform different functions.
-By default the keypad layer has some mappings for digits.
+When I have `LeftAlt` pressed, the keypad layer is active, and all the keys on the keyboard perform different functions.
+By default, the keypad layer has some mappings for digits.
 I don't use them, so I can override them to mean something else.

 TODO: expand this section